• Skip to main content

 🕌 Istanbul Mosques – Quick Guide (2026)

 Visiting mosques in Istanbul for the first time?
-This guide helps you plan your visits easily — with up-to-date opening hours, access rules, and practical tips for 2026.
+This quick guide explains what you’ll find in this article, including visitor rules, opening hours, and practical tips for exploring Istanbul’s historic mosques in 2026.

-🕰️ Opening Hours: Visitor hours explained clearly for each mosque (updated for 2026)
+• 🕰️ Opening Hours: Visitor hours explained for each mosque (updated for 2026)

-🧭 Written By: A licensed Istanbul tour guide with 20+ years of experience
+• 🧭 Written By: Licensed Istanbul tour guide Serhat Engul with 20+ years of experience

-Important: Mosques in Istanbul are active places of worship, and the dress code is strictly enforced.
+Insider’s Note: Mosques in Istanbul are active places of worship, so modest clothing is expected when visiting.

-• Men: Shorts must cover the knees; sleeveless tops are not recommended.
+• Men: Shorts above the knees and sleeveless tops are generally discouraged.

-• All visitors: Shoes must be removed before entering the prayer hall.
+• All Visitors: Shoes must be removed before entering the carpeted prayer halls.

 1. Blue Mosque